The District Council agreed at a Special Council meeting to provide interim financial support to Fusion.

 The District Council are lobbying MPs and Central Government for funding to help reopen Leisure Centres.
 The Council and Fusion are also supporting the #SaveLeisure campaign launched by Community Leisure UK urging the UK Government to commit relief funding to enable the full reopening and recovery of the public leisure sector.

-South Hams District Council's Executive Member for Wellbeing, Cllr Jonathan Hawkins, said: "By supporting our contractor Fusion, we not only help ensure there are leisure facilities available in the District for our residents and visitors, but we also help the survival of our partner at such a difficult time in the leisure sector's history.
+South Hams District Council's Executive Member for Wellbeing, Cllr Jonathan Hawkins, said: "By supporting our contractor Fusion, we help ensure there are leisure facilities available in the District for our residents and visitors.
+We also help the survival of our partner at such a difficult time in the leisure sector's history.

 "We have a contract with Fusion until 2041 and we will work together to tackle challenges as we're faced with them, even ones as difficult as a pandemic.
 After such a traumatic period for businesses and individuals, it is essential that we do whatever we financially can to support health and wellbeing in the District."